-North Cross School provides a solid foundation in vocal music for students in the Lower School.
+North Cross School provides a solid foundation in vocal music for students beginning in the Lower School.
 Early elementary students begin with two group music lessons per week and learn to sing a variety of simple songs alone and with a group.
 Students in first grade learn note reading and rhythm counting and perform in the holiday concert and "Welcome to Roanoke, Flat Stanley" Program.
 Second grade students gain exposure to musical cultures and perform in the holiday concert, and African Program.
 Students in third grade receive ukulele and recorder instruction.
 Fourth grade students can choose between beginning band and chorus instruction twice a week, which they'll continue in fifth grade three days per week.
-Sixth and Seventh grade students continue on in Concert Band or Concert Choir four days per week.
-Eighth through twelfth graders who wish to continue in chorus or band continue in either Chorale or Symphonic Band.
+Sixth grade students continue on in either Concert Band or Concert Choir four days per week.
+Beginning in the seventh grade, students choosing to continue in chorus can either stay in Concert Choir or join Show Choir.
+In Eighth grade, students continuing in chorus can either do so in Show Choir or join the Upper School in Chorale.
 Here, their skills as musicians develop further.
-Students are exposed to more music theory, performance and competition—not to mention more difficult arrangements.
+As the students progress, they are exposed to more advanced music theory, and are given more performance and competition opportunities — not to mention more difficult musical arrangements

 Lower School Chorus